-The viral load test gives a more accurate picture of what the virus is doing in your body at the moment than the CD4+ test does.
+The viral load test gives a more accurate picture than a CD4+ cell count of what the virus is doing in your body at the moment.
 (The CD4+ test measures the effect HIV is having on your immune system.)
-The viral load test is used to find out when to start treatment with medicines (antiretroviral therapy) and when to change antiretroviral medicines.
+The viral load test is used to help decide when to start treatment with medicines (antiretroviral therapy) and when to change antiretroviral medicines.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 - What to Eat When You Have Cancer

 - When to Take More Pain Medication